Am0rphous/Awesome/Cybersecurity/README.md

     #### TOP
     - [yubikey-totp](https://packages.debian.org/python-yubico-tools) - generate a TOTP code from a secret stored on the key.
     - [Yubico Authenticator (debian package)](https://packages.debian.org/yubioath-desktop) - generate OATH-HOTP and OATH-TOTP one-time password codes from secretes protected by the key.
-  - [ZITADEL](https://github.com/zitadel/zitadel) - ZITADEL - The best of Auth0 and Keycloak combined.
-Built for the serverless era.

   #### Android Specific
   - [Aegis Authenticator](https://github.com/beemdevelopment/Aegis) - A free, secure and open source app for Android to manage your 2-step verification tokens.